zt-iot/rabbit/README.md

     opam install sedlex
     opam install xml-light

 To run output Tarmain files `.spthy`, of course Tamarin is required.
 Rabbit implementation aligns with Tamarin version 1.8 and with the  development version 1.9.
-Follow the instruction in https://tamarin-prover.com/manual/master/book/002_installation.html to install Tamarin.
+Follow this [instruction](https://tamarin-prover.com/manual/master/book/002_installation.html) to install Tamarin.

 ## Compilation